 Federal law defines military sexual trauma as psychological suffering from physical attacks of a sexual nature, such as these:

 The VA also recognizes sexual harassment during military service.
 It defines sexual harassment as “repeated, unsolicited verbal or physical contact of a sexual nature.”

 The VA doesn’t award disability compensation for MST as a condition on its own.
 Instead, it awards benefits for health conditions that resulted from the trauma you experienced.

 Those conditions can include the following:

 The VA says PTSD is the most common mental health diagnosis after a sexual trauma.

-Providing records from your health-care providers are an important part of your disability claim.
+Whether you have a veterans MST PTSD claim, or you experience other mental health fallout from what happened to you, providing records from your health-care providers are an important part of your disability claim.

 You can get started by getting the military sexual trauma lawyers at HNB Law to evaluate your case FOR FREE.Get My Free Case Review

 Horenstein, Nicholson & Blumenthal’s military sexual trauma lawyers can show the VA how your mental health was impacted by an attack.